 Check your breasts once a month, three to five days after your menstrual period ends.
 Have a thorough medical checkup once a year, and have annual mammograms.
 Some experts, including the American Cancer Society, recommend starting screening mammography at age 45, while others recommend beginning regular mammogram screening at age 50.Some experts recommend starting mammograms at age 40 or earlier, especially if you have a family history of breast cancer.
 Talk to your doctor about when you should have your first mammogram.

-If you are at high risk for breast cancer, certain drugs that block the effects of estrogen, such as tamoxifen, raloxifene, and examestane, have been shown to reduce the risk of breast cancer.
+If you are at high risk for breast cancer, certain drugs that block the effects of estrogen, such as tamoxifen and raloxifene, have been shown to reduce the risk of breast cancer.
 The risks and benefits of using these medications should be discussed with your doctor.